-Laboratory accompaniment to Accounting 210.
+Laboratory accompaniment to Accounting

-220 Principles of Accounting 3 Units UC
+220 Principles of Accounting 3 Units

-Prerequisite: Accounting 210, 211

-Corequisite: Accounting 221
+Prerequisite: Accounting 210, 211 Corequisite: Accounting 221 Lecture: 3 hours per week

 Development of the basic principles and practices applicable to the general accounting process.
 Application of these concepts in the fields of cost, income tax, stockholder's equity, funds statements and financial statement analysis.